cockroachlabs-field/docker-examples/example-netflix-genie/README.md

 * `genie-presto` - Presto instance

 ## Testing
-I forked https://github.com/Netflix/genie and ran the following to build Genie and create local updated Docker images.
+I forked Genie [here](https://github.com/timveil-cockroach/genie) and updated a handful of `gradle` files to pull the custom Hibernate jar (`hibernate-core-5.5.0-SNAPSHOT.jar`) containing the new `org.hibernate.dialect.CockroachDB201Dialect`.
+To simplfy testing, I published the custom Hibernate jar to publically assessible custom Maven repository... https://mymavenrepo.com/repo/RxBukD1nCtgtoR5src2I/.
+Before testing, I ran the following commands to build Genie and create local updated Docker images with the new dependencies.

 ```
 ./gradlew clean build -x check
 ./gradlew clean dockerBuildAllImages -x check
 ```

-Then...
+Once the new docker images are ready, run the following.

 1) run `./up.sh`
 3) from a local shell run the following to test...